 Below we summarise the evidence on methods on alternative handwashing products that should not be promoted during the COVID-19 pandemic because there is little to no evidence on their effectiveness:

 Sand or soil: There is mixed evidence about the efficacy of sand, soil or mud for hand cleaning.
 The use of sand, soil or mud is thought to remove larger microbes from hands through mechanical friction.
 One study in Bangladesh found that the use of mud for hand cleaning was more efficacious than handwashing with water alone.
-There are risks to using these alternatives.
+Moreover, the unpublished study highlighted under the previous section on ash, found that under laboratory conditions, sand is as effective as handwashing with soap for 20 seconds.
+However, there are risks to using these alternatives.
 For example, soil may contain other contaminants, pathogens or parasites (such as soil-transmitted helminths that cause intestinal worm infections) which may then be transferred to hands and ingested.
 The use of soil or mud can be abrasive to the skin and may not be comfortable or desirable to use.

 Seawater: Some studies have suggested that in theory, seawater can detach contaminants from surfaces and hands through the dissolving or drying fats and oils.
 However, there have been no studies on the efficacy of only using seawater to clean hands.
 It is challenging to use seawater with standard soap as the salt typically prevents soap from lathering.
 As with sand and soil, seawater itself is often contaminated with pathogenic and non-pathogenic microorganisms from various sources including agricultural chemicals, human and animal faeces.
 Seawater is also likely to leave a residue on hands, leaving them feeling unclean.

-Saline water: Saline water is not widely available outside hospital or laboratory settings and should be prioritised for use in these settings at this time.
+Saline water: Saline water is not widely available outside hospital or laboratory settings and should be prioritised for use in these settings.
 We do have evidence that saline solution can be equally or more effective than soap for cleaning wounds and preventing reinfection.
 However, there are no studies that document the efficacy of saline water for pathogen removal from hands or against SARS-CoV-2.

 Vinegar: There are no studies on the use of vinegar for hand cleaning.
 Vinegar has been used as a household cleaning agent for centuries, however it is regarded as less effective than most commercial cleaning products and is not considered to be a disinfectant against viruses.
 It is unlikely to be efficacious at removing pathogens from hands (including SARS-CoV-2).
 Since vinegar is acidic, it can also cause skin irritation.